turbot/steampipe-docs/docs/develop/coding-standards.md

 ## Repo Structure

-Each plugin should reside in a separate github repository, named `steampipe-plugin-{plugin name}`.
+Each plugin should reside in a separate Github repository, named `steampipe-plugin-{plugin name}`.
 The repo should contain:
 - `README.md`
 - `LICENSE`
 - `main.go`